Rwiebenga/UserStoryAgent/.github/AZURE_DEVOPS_SETUP.md

 ### GitHub Actions not running

 1. Check GitHub → Actions tab for workflow runs
-2. Ensure the workflow file is on the `Develop` branch
+2. Ensure the workflow file is on the `main` branch (or your default branch)
 3. Verify GitHub token has correct permissions
+4. Check Azure Function logs if using Option A in Step 2

+### Azure Function errors (if using Option A)

+1. Go to Azure Portal → Your Function App → Monitor
+2. Check the **Logs** tab for errors
+3. Verify the GITHUB_TOKEN environment variable is set correctly
+4. Ensure the function code was deployed correctly

 ### Authentication errors

 - Verify the GitHub token hasn't expired
-- Ensure the token has `repo` scope
+- Ensure the token has proper permissions (Contents: Read/Write, Pull Requests: Read/Write)
-- Check the Authorization header format: `Bearer YOUR_TOKEN`
+- Check that the token is configured correctly in Azure Function settings

 ### Branch creation fails